 Q: What are the required documents to avail of an Autosweep RFID?

 Fortunately, Autosweep doesn’t require a lot of documents to avail of its RFID other than basic documents such as your valid I.D. and your vehicle’s certification of registration and official receipt (OR/CR).

 Q: Can I use my Autosweep RFID on Easytrip toll roads?

 With the country’s shift to cashless transactions in all toll roads, Easytrip is now allowing Autosweep RFID users to use its toll roads, and vice versa.
-You would just have to visit an Easytrip installation site for applying an Easytrip account installed on your Autosweep RFID.
+You would just have to visit an Easytrip installation site for applying for an Easytrip account installed on your Autosweep RFID.

 Here at Philkotse.com, we value your interest in the automotive industry.
 Visit our website to find out more.